Leasehold Reform | Read time 10 Minutes.

 - Eliminating the leaseholder’s liability to pay their landlord’s costs.

-The essential point of The Law Commission’s report is to make the process easier for people and significantly reduce the cost for those enfranchising or extending their lease.
+The Law Commission’s report aims to make the process easier for people and reduce the cost to extend a lease.

 The report also suggests removing “the hope value” and “the marriage value.”
 The hope value is the value of benefits that the leaseholders will gain when they buy from their freeholder.
-The marriage value is the increase in value of the property following the completion of the lease extension.
+However, the marriage value is the increase in value of the property following the completion of the lease extension.

-With these proposals, The Law Commission predict that around £6,000 could be removed from the price of purchasing the freehold.
+With these proposals, The Law Commission estimate they will remove around £6,000 from the price of purchasing the freehold.

 The Commonhold Report